srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     Be sure to replace the `{iot-edge-device-connection-string}` placeholder with the Connection String you copied previously for your IoT Edge Device.

+    The `/etc/iotedge/configedge.sh` script is installed as part of the Azure IoT Edge Runtime.
+It can used to configure the Edge device with the Connection String necessary to connect it to Azure IoT Hub.

-1. Once this command completes, the IoT Edge Device will be configured to connect to Azure IoT Hub using the Connection String that was entered.
+    Once this command completes, the IoT Edge Device will be configured to connect to Azure IoT Hub using the Connection String that was entered.

-1. Wait a few moments, then run the following command to list all the **IoT Edge Modules** currently running on the IoT Edge Device.
+1. Wait a few moments.

+1. To list all the **IoT Edge Modules** currently running on the IoT Edge Device, enter the following command:

     ```sh
     iotedge list